 What is a SAML Signing Certificate?

-SAML signing certificates are essentially SSL certs and they ensure that messages are coming from the expected identity and service providers.
-SAML certificates are used to authenticate and secure SAML requests, responses, and assertions between software systems.
-SAML and SSL Certs have been used extensively for over 25 years and routines to manage expirations and updates have long been established.
-Just like SSL certificates, SAML signing certificates have an expiration date and must be renewed typically every year.
+SAML signing certificates are essentially SSL certificates that ensure messages come from the expected identity and service providers.
+SAML certificates authenticate and secure SAML requests, responses, and assertions between software systems.
+SAML and SSL Certs have been used extensively for over 25 years, and routines to manage expirations and updates have long been established.
+Like SSL certificates, SAML signing certificates have an expiration date and must be renewed, typically every year.

 Why even bring this up if it’s so routine?